jstriblet/book-notes/the-object-oriented-thought-process.md

 - Methods that can't be accessed or called by other classes/objects

 ## Chapter 5: Class Design Guidelines
+- OO Programing is built on the idea that creating classes should model real life logical components

 ### Modeling Real-World Systems